 Some people may not realize that not all attorneys can effectively handle certain specialized types of law.
-That said, when it comes to incidents that take place on or around water, injured individuals should immediately seek legal guidance and assistance from a skilled attorney.
+That said, when it comes to incidents that take place on or around water, injured individuals should immediately seek legal guidance and assistance from an attorney skilled in maritime law.

 What is Maritime Law?

 In short, it covers most if not all persons at sea and any vessels that move and/or navigate from place to place over a body of water.
 Maritime law covers certain international business, as well as a variety of legal issues that involve shipping or crimes that take place on “navigable” waters.
 The law also covers recreational boat accidents, jet ski accidents and sports injuries on not only Florida waters but intracoastal waters as well.

 Maritime law is often viewed as a difficult area of law that is quite intricate.
 For example, determining jurisdiction can be a tricky task all on its own.
 This is because in general, U.S. federal courts have original jurisdiction; however, individuals should note that they do not have exclusive jurisdiction.
 Accordingly, an injury victim who was hurt in a boating accident may be able to bring his or her case in either state or federal court.
 Individuals should also note that the law comes with its own distinct set of statutes of limitations.
 For a large number of cases, injured victims have three years in which to file their lawsuits; otherwise, their claims might be barred.
 Conversely, if the case involves cruise ship issues and injuries, notice of claims should be provided to the cruise line within six months of the incident and the lawsuit must be filed within one year in the designated court noted on the passenger’s ticket.
 These time limitations are critically important.
 If your case is not filed within these timeframes, you will no longer have a case.

-What Kind of Cases Are There?
+What Kind of Cases Does a Maritime Attorney Handle?